 We were thrilled that local author, Dan Smith could join us to introduce his stunning new Viking adventure novel, She Wolf, which proved to be a complete sell-out, and staff from Seven Stories brought along some brilliant recommendations to keep our students reading now that judging is over for another year.
 Students from Thorp Academy also gave us a fantastic rundown of NETBA shortlisted titles through the years.

 There were book voucher prizes for every single one of our student judges, lots of books sold and signed and LOTS of chocolate….

 But the party didn’t end there!
 Our shortlisted authors also visited local schools to get even more young people across the North East reading.

-Thanks to all of our authors and judges for braving the Beast from the East and to Blackwells Bookshop for making it such a fabulous day and night of celebrations and reading.
+Thanks to all of our authors and judges and to Seven Stories Bookshop for making it such a fabulous day and night of celebrations and reading.

 NETBA was set up in 1999 due to popular demand; schools wanted a similar programme to the prestigious Carnegie Greenaway Book Awards to engage and challenge readers but one which was closer to home, one where our young people could make their own voices heard while discovering exciting new authors and maybe meet those authors for themselves.

 The aim of our awards remains the same; we want to make young people more aware of the quality and variety of exciting writing out there, to celebrate and support both established and up and coming authors and to create opportunities for the authors to meet their avid readers.
 We remain amazed at how many schools want to take part and now around 25 schools sign up every year from across the whole Northeast region.